Approximate full conformal prediction in an RKHS: Concerning the case of very smooth loss-functions

 \begin{definition}[$\epsilon$-neighborhood of $\croch{\uu, \uw}$] For $\epsilon>0$

 \end{definition}

 However, this $\epsilon$-neighborhood contains weight vectors with some negative coordinates.
-To ensure $\wpred{\lambda}{v}{\cdot}$ is well defined for every $v\in \Omega_{\epsilon}$, $\epsilon$ must be small enough to keep $\wer{\lambda}{v}{\cdot}$ strongly convex.
+To ensure $\wpred{\lambda}{v}{\bullet}$ is well-defined for every $v\in \Omega_{\epsilon}$, $\epsilon$ must be small enough to keep $\wer{\lambda}{v}{\bullet}$ strongly convex.
 This is done by balancing two conflicting terms: the non-convex terms induced by the negative coordinates and, the strongly convex regularization term.